 The criminal "statute of limitations" is a law limiting how long after a crime occurred a person can face charges.
 Each state determines its own statutes of limitations.
 Some serious crimes have no time limit for prosecution in almost all states.
 Some states only have no limit for crimes like murder or sex crimes against children.
 Other states don't limit the time for prosecuting any felony.
 West Virginia falls in the latter camp, with no time limits for felonies.

-West Virginia Criminal Statute of Limitations
+West Virginia Criminal Statute of Limitations at a Glance

 The following chart lists the criminal statute of limitations in West Virginia.

 |Code Section||West Virginia Code Section 61-11-9: Limitation of Prosecution|

 |Felonies||There’s no time limit for prosecuting felonies in West Virginia.